TonyN678/.dotfiles/README.md

 <div align="left">
 <h2>Final Words</h2>
 <p>As the set-up is my daily driver for school and personal use, this repo will be maintained and updated regularly based on my own interest.
-The firefox customisation was mainly from <a href="https://github.com/RoyalHeart">@RoyalHeart</a> and <a href="https://github.com/Godiesc">@Godiesc</a>, therefore the css file in my repository contains some changes to the original file as to fit my taste of a perfect firefox homepage. </p>
+The firefox customisation was mainly from <a href="https://github.com/soulhotel/FF-ULTIMA">@soulhotel</a> with some minor changes to fit my taste.</p>
 <p>Qtile window manager is great for beginners to dive in the world of ricing linux since it's extremely hackable with both floating and tiling window mode.
 Definitely not a watse of time if you value your experience (Windows and MacOS are bloated)</p>
 </div>